zydou/arti/doc/dev/SecurityResponse.md

 ## Handling upstream RUSTSEC issues

+This should be read in conjunction with the overall policy.
+Notably, when we see a RUSTSEC issue, we need to figure out what the impact is (if any), just as for any other issue.

 In general, we do not need to keep RUSTSEC issues confidential: any attacker who would spend their time trawling our bugtracker for cargo-audit failures could just as easily run cargo-audit themselves.